Toyota Apology & Recall Case Study

 One of the more damaging pieces of evidence against the company was a record of a sales report delivered to senior Toyota executives (including Inaba) informing them that the company saved about $100 million by recalling only the floor mats (the initial suspect in the acceleration problems) instead of the entire cars to redesign the acceleration pedals.

-Representatives on the committee called the sales presentation

-"one of the most embarrassing documents they had seen."
+Representatives on the committee called the sales presentation one of the most embarrassing documents they had seen.

 That error has never been explicitly acknowledged, because it would run the risk of turning what is essentially a recall problem into something approaching a criminal offence.

 Transportation Secretary Ray LaHood called Toyota "safety deaf."

 Company officials responsible for managing the Toyota recall crisis continued to blame the problem on floor mats instead of the actual design of the pedal, so there are obvious questions about whether Toyota executives actually took full responsibility, acknowledged the damage, and quickly made changes that resolved the problem and prevented this from happening in the future.

 But that initial round did not resolve the problem and did not acknowledge the mistakes.